rainmankim/powerbi_odbc_cloudera_impala/README.md

 - Still, it is going to take some time to load your data depending on the sources
 ```

-### Once you have loaded the data, let's create some visuals
+### Once you have loaded the data, you can proceed to create visuals

+# The END